 Best Cheap iPhone Cases

 There's no denying it: An iPhone is a big expense.
-At a price of $199 and up for the current flagship, you're making a bit of an investment, which you naturally want to protect.
-The cheapest iPhone cases may not provide enough protection, but having spent so much on the phone itself, you don't want to drop another $100 on a case either.
-Between $10 and $25 can buy you a case that will keep your iPhone safe through the daily grind.
+Even with a low upfront price under contract, the current models cost many hundreds of dollars to replace.
+Users naturally want to protect their phones; Apple has found that 78 percent of iPhone owners buy cases.
+After spending so much on the phone and plan, many consumers don't want to drop another $100 on a case, but the cheapest iPhone cases don't provide sufficient protection.
+Look to spend between $10 and $20 for a case that will keep an iPhone safe through the daily grind.

 Cheap iPhone Cases Buying Guide

 The best inexpensive iPhone cases come primarily from third-party mobile accessory makers.
 Our frontrunners are the New Trent Alixo (starting at $16), a transparent case that shows off the phone underneath, and the Incipio NGP (starting at $9), which comes in a selection of translucent colors.
 Two other good choices are the Luvvitt Clearview case (starting at $10) and a basic Insignia case from Best Buy (starting at $9) that comes in a variety of colors and designs with slightly different model numbers.
 These top picks are available in a range of sizes to fit the iPhone 5/5S, 6, and 6 Plus, with the exception of the Insignia case, which comes in versions for the iPhone 6 and 6 Plus.

 We also looked at iPhone armbands, a convenient way to keep your phone with you while working out.
 Our pick for best cheap iPhone armband is the Stalion Sports Armband (starting at $12) for the iPhone 5/5S and 5C.
 It's water-resistant (i.e., sweat-proof) and includes a pocket for keys or cash.